Morpho-lang/morpho/morpho5/docs/vtk.md

 ## VTKExporter
 [tagvtkexporter]: # (VTKExporter)

-This class can be used to export the mesh and field(s) at a given state to a single .vtk file.
+This class can be used to export the field(s) and/or at a given state to a single .vtk file.
 To use it, import the `vtk` module:

     import vtk